v2krishna/kickstarter-analysis/README.md

    * Theater campaigns are more successful that are launched during May to July months when compared to the other months.
    * Around the same number of compaigns are been failed during May to Aug.

-- What can you conclude about the Outcomes based on Goals?
+- What can you conclude about the Outcomes based on Goals? </b>
+   * Goals which are less than 10000 has higher success rate.
+   *

 - What are some limitations of this dataset?